 It has a long history in other branches of medicine, such as reconstructive surgery, dentistry and wound healing, with a proven track record of healing skin damage.
 Studies showing that PRP also works to generate new collagen and reduce sun damage have now led to its use in the cosmetic and aesthetic fields.

 When To Consider It

-If you are experiencing decreased skin tone, fine lines, sagging, puffiness or dark circles around your eyes, or simply rough, aging skin, PRP injections will regenerate skin and rejuvenate existing collagen for healthier, younger-looking skin.
+If you are experiencing decreased skin tone, fine lines, sagging, puffiness or dark circles around your eyes, or simply rough, aging skin, PRP with micro-needling will regenerate skin and rejuvenate existing collagen for healthier, younger-looking skin.
 Unlike filler injections, which often need repeated treatment and don’t work in all areas, PRP can reach tough wrinkles and also regenerates itself using your body’s natural processes with collagen growth over time.
 It also is used for thinning hair and hair loss, even for male pattern baldness.
 Dr. Yarish and his staff can consult with you, determine whether you’d be a good candidate for PRP, and design a treatment plan for you personally.

 What to Expect During PRP

 This treatment option is available in both Dr. Yarish’s Houston and Lake Jackson offices.
 Blood is drawn from the patient, and spun down using a centrifuge to concentrate stem cells and platelets that will help tissue healing and repair skin damage.
 The product, the concentrated plasma serum, is called platelet-rich plasma.
 After a gentle micro-needling treatment to exfoliate the area, the PRP will be applied topically, allowing for maximum absorption for skin rejuvenation from the inside out.